 Process measures and controls (manual/system driven) including maker-checkermechanisms

 Initiatives taken for process improvements

-The Company also carries out internal audits and process deep dives through externalagencies to establish and improve efficiency and effectiveness ofprocesses in various key functions.
-In addition the statutory auditors carry out an auditat quarterly intervals and thesereports also have not reported any adverse findings.
+The Company also carries out internal audits and process deep dives through externalagencies to establish and improve efficiency and effectiveness of processes in various keyfunctions.
+On review of the internal audit observations and action taken on auditobservations there are no adverse observations having material impact on financialscommercial implications or material non-compliances which have not been acted upon.
+Inaddition the statutory auditors carry out an audit at quarterly intervals and thesereports also have not reported any adverse findings.

 10.1 Corporate Social Responsibility

 Your Company has formed a CSR committee comprising of the following Directors:

 Mr. R. R. Bhinge Chairman Dr. Lakshmi Nadkarni and Mr. P J. Nath